Consider these guidelines for evaluating a private alternative loan program.

 - Accurately complete the loan application.
 Mistakes on the application create processing delays.
 Always make sure that you supply the lender with all supporting documentation that they require.
 In most cases, the application should be sent directly to the lender.
 They will forward information to the school for certification after they have reviewed your application.
 All credit decisions are made by the lender, the school is not involved in this process.

-- Allow two weeks for the school to verify your application after the lender has sent the certification to the school.
+- Allow two weeks for the school to verify your application after the lender has sent the certification to the school and you have received loan counseling.
 Although we strive to process all applications as quickly as possible, it can take up to two weeks during the peak processing time.

 - Allow two weeks for the lender to send the funds to the school and for the school to process the funds.
 Although we strive to process all funds as quickly as possible, it can take up to two weeks during peak processing times.